dj-urg/digital-methods-coding-introduction/working-with-git.md

-# Working with Git and Github
+# Working with Git and Github in VSCode

 ### Getting Started with Git and GitHub

-In this section, you will learn how to set up a GitHub account, understand the basics of Git, and clone a repository into your local environment.
+In this section, you will learn how to set up a GitHub account, understand the basics of Git, and clone a repository into your local VSCode environment.
 This will allow you to start working with the data and projects available in this repository.

 #### 1. Setting Up a GitHub Account